Lotte New York Palace Hotel: The Towers

 The Towers was created during a renovation in the 1990s.
-The rooms are accessed by its own separate lobby and elevators.
+The rooms are accessed by their own lobby and elevators.
 The suites consisted of 39 one-bedroom units; four triplex suites each covering 5000 ft2 across three stories; and the Metropolitan Suite, taking up what was previously the living space of the hotel manager.
 The four triplex units, as well as four additional single-story units, comprise the hotel's Royal Suite Collection and are each designed and branded separately.

 All four triplexes have their own elevators and rooftop terraces.
 Two of the triplex suites are known as the Champagne and Jewel suites.
 According to a sales and marketing director for the hotel, these suites were often occupied by business and political leaders and their families.
 The Champagne Suite has a marble floor, a double-height "Grand Parlour", a tasting lounge, and a terrace with a fireplace and hot tub.
 The Jewel Suite has a double-height chandelier made of crystals, a set of "jewel boxes", a grand parlor with 15-foot-tall windows, a fireplace, and a garden on the terrace.
 The other two triplex suites, the Madison Avenue Penthouse and the Park Avenue Penthouse, were refurbished in 2020.
 The lowest level of either of these triplexes contains a living area, overlooked by a second-story balcony.
 The third story of these suites has the terrace as well as a media room and a fireplace.

 The single-story suites in the Royal Suite Collection are known as the Hästens Ultimate Sleep Suite, Empire Skyview Suite, Manhattan Skyview Suite, and Imperial Suite.
 The Hästens Ultimate Sleep Suite was renovated in 2019 as part of a partnership with Hästens; it has three beds, a combined living/dining room, a kitchen with a wet bar, and an informational exhibit on the Hästens brand.
 The bed in the master bedroom, reportedly the only one of its kind in the world, was valued at $200,000.
 As part of the Hästens partnership, the company also placed its beds in the other three suites.
 Each of the Skyview suites has a living room, dining room, kitchen, entertainment area, gym, and private library.
 According to the hotel's website, the Imperial Suite is decorated in gold and taupe and has a foyer, living room, dining room, master bedroom, and two guest bedrooms.